-The CFPOA contains several potential safe harbours and exemptions (at sub-section 3(3)).
-There is no liability for the payment of a benefit if:
+The CFPOA contains several potential safe harbours and exemptions.
+There is no liability for the payment of a benefit if either:

-- The benefit is permitted or required under the laws of the foreign state or public international organisation for which the foreign official performs duties or functions. - It is paid for reasonable expenses, incurred in good faith by or on behalf of the foreign official, that are directly related to the promotion, demonstration or explanation of the payor's products and services. - It is paid for reasonable expenses, incurred in good faith by or on behalf of the foreign official, that are directly related to the execution or performance of a contract between the payor and the foreign state for which the official performs duties or functions.
+- The benefit is permitted or required under the laws of the foreign state or public international organisation for which the foreign official performs duties or functions. - It was made to pay the reasonable expenses incurred in good faith by or on behalf of the foreign official that are directly related to the promotion, demonstration or explanation of the payor's products and services. - It was made to pay the reasonable expenses incurred in good faith by or on behalf of the foreign official that are directly related to the execution or performance of a contract between the payor and the foreign state for which the official performs duties or functions.

-It is important to note that the benefits extended to the foreign official must fit entirely under one of these categories.
-For example, if the law of a foreign state allows for payments of CAD100 per diem to its officials, and a company makes a per diem payment of CAD500, it would not benefit from the exemption.
+It is important to note that the benefits extended to the foreign official must fit entirely under one of these categories to qualify for the exemption.
+For example, if the law of a foreign state allows for payments of a CAD100 per diem to its officials, and a company makes a per diem payment of CAD500, it would not benefit from the exemption.